openbakery/gradle-xcodePlugin/Documentation/Parameters.md

 	Note: Make sure that _/usr/bin/codesign_ is allowed to access the certificate in the keychain that is needed to sign.

 * _timeout_ - A custom timeout in seconds before the keychain automatically locks.
-If your build take longer than 5 minutes then set this value so that the keychain remains accessible for signing.

-	default value: empty (= 300 seconds)
+	default value: 3600 seconds (1 hour)

 ### Unit Test Settings